collectd/collectd/README.md

       Memory utilization: Memory occupied by running processes, page cache, buffer cache and free.

+    - mesh
+      Collect various metrics related to Wifi mesh performance (e.g. established peer links, dropped frames, forwarded frames).
+The statistics are read from the Linux sysfs and require the Linux kernel to be compiled with CONFIG_MAC80211_DEBUGFS=y.

     - mic
       Collects CPU usage, memory usage, temperatures and power consumption from Intel Many Integrated Core (MIC) CPUs.